bknox83/knoxstringing-website/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at .
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the project maintainers.
+To report privately, contact the repository owner (see the repository's About section or maintainer list on GitHub), or use the repository's **Security** tab → **Report a vulnerability** for confidential disclosure.
 All complaints will be reviewed and investigated promptly and fairly.

 All community leaders are obligated to respect the privacy and security of the reporter of any incident.